Adjusting Volume Balance Settings on Windows 11 – Left and Right Volume Levels – Complete Guide

 Inconsistent Balance Across Different Apps

-Some applications have their own internal balance or pan controls that operate independently of your system settings.
+Some applications have their own internal balance or pan controls that operate independently of your Windows 11 system settings.
 Media players, digital audio workstations, and streaming services may include built-in balance adjustments that override or supplement system-level settings.
 Check the audio settings within specific applications if you notice balance changes when switching between programs.

 Balance Settings Not Saving